 If your nails are mostly white with a narrow pink band at the tip, you have a condition called Terry’s nails.
 It can result from aging, but it can also herald diabetes or kidney, liver, or heart disease.

 Talk to your doctor.
-She’ll probably want to examine your heart.
+They’ll probably want to examine your heart.

 5. Do you see thin red or brown lines?

 6. Are there lines that go from side to side?

 These are called Beau’s lines.
 Sometimes they come along with a severe illness or injury.
 Or they might show up afterward.
 They’re also linked with Raynaud’s phenomenon.
 They can be a sign of zinc deficiency, but most often, they’re a sign of stress.

 7. Are your nails spoon-shaped?